lizhavird/week-5/ruby.md

 3)

-7. Stretch: What are blocks, procs, and lambdas?
+7. STRETCH: What are blocks, procs, and lambdas?

   Your answer: